ymd-h/exodide/README.md

 Python code inside web browser.

-Although we can run most of pure-Python packages on Pyodide, however, C/C++-extension packages is limited to
+Although we can run most of pure-Python packages on Pyodide, however, available C/C++-extension packages are limited to [builtin packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).
-[builtin packages](https://pyodide.org/en/stable/usage/packages-in-pyodide.html).

 The motivation of this project (exodide) is providing C/C++-extension